There are several ways to get around Peterborough and the surrounding area.

 You can travel across North America using the Greyhound bus service.
 Peterborough’s Greyhound and city bus terminals are next to each other on Simcoe Street.

-How can I travel in Peterborough if I don’t have a car?
+How can I travel within Peterborough if I don’t have a car?

 Peterborough Transit provides public bus service within the City.
 Please refer to Peterborough Transit’s fare schedule for pricing.

-The buses follow 12 regular routes, each passing through the terminal at 190 Simcoe St. every 40 minutes.
-There are bus stops along each route where you may wait for a bus.
+The buses follow regular routes, each passing through the terminal at 190 Simcoe St. There are bus stops along each route where you may wait for a bus.

-If you are not planning on buying a car, you should choose housing close to the downtown or one of the regular bus routes.
+If you are not planning on buying a car, you should choose to house close to downtown or on one of the regular bus routes.

 How can I travel between cities?